UntoastedToast/DeepWebsiteScraper/README.md

 ## License 📄

-This project is open source and available under the MIT License.
+This project is open source and available under the [MIT License](LICENSE).
+This means you can:
+- ✔️ Use this software for commercial purposes
+- ✔️ Modify the source code
+- ✔️ Distribute the software
+- ✔️ Use and modify the software privately

+See the [LICENSE](LICENSE) file for the full license text.

 ## Contributing 🤝